collaide/repository-manager/README.md

 This gem is my informatics project for the Master in [University of Lausanne (CH)](http://www.unil.ch/index.html).

-WARNING : This gem is not finish, only a few method are implemented !

 ## Installation

-TODO : This is not made !!!

 Add to your Gemfile: